juliettecezzar/dfp-f21/README.md

 3) You will also document your work and your ideas on a tumblr blog.
 If you prefer to keep this private so that it is only viewable in this class, you may put it behind a password.

 4) Depending on your level of skill and experience, this class will require 3-6 hours of work outside of class.
-We work in class as well, but not for more than an hour each session.
-Schedule yourself accordingly.
+Please schedule yourself accordingly.

 5) Approach this class in the spirit of experimentation and learning.
 You may or may not have the chance again to develop and interrogate ideas in a community of like-minded peers.
 If you merely make work that is “correct,” all you will do is reinforce that notion.